sethdonahue73/OpenCamera-Sensors/README.md

 Automatically delete videos from the Android device after each session.

-Add second camera functionality (e.g., front-facing camera).
+Add second camera functionality, another camera in the system.

 Integrate the phase alignment button from the OpenCamera Sensors Application.